How to gain a better social media presence

 Interpersonal and social skills are some of your most important qualities as a real estate agent.
 You can easily negotiate a deal and make your clients happy.
 Social interaction is a no-brainer for you.
 However, how about online social interaction?
 Many realtors work hard to brand themselves correctly and connect in a meaningful way to their audience on social media.

 Social media will not only further connect you with your clients, but also improve your property marketing efforts.
-Once you build an online presence, you will gain trust and create more referral.
+Once you build an online presence, you will gain trust and create more referral business.
 We’ve put together some tips to help you improve your social media presence and ensure your brand is communicated effectively online.

 - Develop a strategy; Are you trying to generate new business or establish yourself as an industry-leader?